-The illegal trade undermines the effectiveness of efforts to reduce smoking.
+Increasing tobacco prices is the number one policy lever to encourage smokers to quit and to discourage young people – who are particularly price sensitive – to start smoking.
+The illegal trade undermines all of this.
 In the UK, progress has been made in recent years to reduce smoking rates to their lowest level yet.
 However, the existence of an illicit trade in tobacco products reduces the effectiveness of tobacco control measures because:

 - Illicit tobacco is often available at cheaper prices, undermining the effectiveness of taxation, making it harder for smokers to quit.
 Cheap tobacco also makes it easier for non-smokers to start and ex-smokers to relapse.